Building Kohn-Sham potentials for ground and excited states: Numerical simulations

 and consider the problem

-which is in practice computed by an ODA \cite{CanBri00,CanBri00a,Cances00b} algorithm.
-We define $\ro_n \df \ro_{\Gamma^*}$ where $\Gamma^*$ is a minimizer of $\cP(v_n)$ and $n$ is the $n\expo{th}$ iteration step.
+where $T$ and $\cT$ are fictitious temperatures.
+This problem \eqref{passt} is solved by an optimal damping algorithm (ODA) \cite{CanBri00,CanBri00a,Cances00b}.
+We define $\ro_n := \ro_{\Gamma^*}$ where $\Gamma^*$ is a minimizer of $\cP(v_n)$ and $n$ is the $n\expo{th}$ iteration step.
 In Appendix 3, we provide the computations needed in the implementation of this part of the algorithm.

-There are two \apo{temperatures} $T$ and $t$.
-First, the cut-off $\indic_{\ab{\cE_v\pa{\Gamma}-\exc{k}(v)} \le t}$ considerably lowers the dimension of the optimization set $\cF(v)$, dropping configurations having energies too far from the relevant one.
+First, the cut-off $\indic_{\ab{\cE_v\pa{\Gamma}-\exc{k}(v)} \le \cT}$ considerably lowers the dimension of the optimization set $\cF(v)$, dropping configurations having energies too far from the relevant one.
 Then, the smoothing factor $e^{- \ud \bpa{\f{\cE_v\pa{\Gamma}-\exc{k}(v)}{T}}^2}$ enables to take into account many-body states which do not exactly have energy $\exc{k}(v)$ but are close, addressing degeneracies in a continuous way.
 The absence of this last factor raises divergence issues.

-Let $t_n,T_n$ be the temperatures at step $n$.
+Let $T_n,\cT_n$ be the temperatures at step $n$.
 We take

 where $E_i^{v_0}$ is the $i\expo{th}$ eigenenergy of the one-body operator $-\Delta + v_0$ and $B$ is a parameter.
-We take $T_n = t_n/D$ for any $n \in \N$, with $D$ being a parameter, and progressively decrease them by choosing $t_{n} = \alpha^{\floor{n/M}} t_0$, where $\alpha \sle 1$, which we call the cooling factor, and $M \ge 1$.
+We take $T_n = \cT_n/D$ for any $n \in \N$, with $D$ being a parameter, and progressively decrease them by choosing $\cT_{n} = \alpha^{\floor{n/M}} \cT_0$, where $\alpha < 1$, which we call the cooling factor, and $M \ge 1$.
 We remarked that cooling \apo{by steps} with the factor $\alpha^{\floor{n/M}}$, rather than with $\alpha^{n/M}$, improves the convergence.
 In practice, we find that $D=B=10$, $M=5$ and $\alpha = 3/4$ are good trade-offs.